 - 2 tablespoons finely sliced shallot

-- ¼ tsp freshly grated nutmeg ground (optional)
+- ¼ teaspoon freshly grated nutmeg ground (optional)

 - Toast the cumin and coriander seeds over medium heat by shaking them around in a pan for a minute or two until lightly toasted and fragrant.
 Grind to a powder with a pestle and mortar, along with the white peppercorns, then remove to a smaller bowl.

 - Pound the salt and soaked chilies to a paste in the mortar, followed by the lemongrass.
 Continue in the order of ingredients listed, ensuring each is pounded into a smooth paste before adding the next.
 Once the shallot has broken down into the paste, add the previously ground spices and nutmeg, if using.